williamliusea/CarND-Advanced-Lane-Lines/writeup.md

 To solve 1, I will need to figure out a more robust way of distinguish the line with the ground in this case.
 It is hard to find such a solution because the real world contains many of the condition that causes the line color to blend in the road color (like rain, reflection, bright sun, dark road, wear-out line).
 Therefore, I don't prioritize finding solution for this.

 To solve 2, I can apply some heuristic on range of curve is on a road.
 The assumption is that people will not draw lane that is too dramatic.
 The dramatic curve will surely cause a lot of accidents so I don't think it is a common case.
 Given the speed limit on a certain part of road, it is possible to calculate the safe maximum curve of a road.
-It will involve doing physics calculation to factoring the friction of car tire, the centrifugal given the car is running at the speed limit with a given curvature.
+It will involve doing physics calculation to factoring the friction of car tire, the centrifugal acceleration given the car is running at the speed limit with a given curvature.
+      G = v^2/r

 This is on my future TODO list to calculate the actual value based on the speed limit of 65mph.
+For simplicity, I assume the minimal radius of the curvature is 200m.

+     (x-r)^2 + y^2 = r^2

-For simplicity, I use `50 pixel` as the current limit on how far the center of the line will shift between windows.
+  `50 pixel` as the current limit on how far the center of the line will shift between windows.
 I also accumulate the shift between windows if we cannot find a confident center in one window.
 This approach is much more performant than the full histogram search.
 <img src="examples/histogram_with_margin_fix.jpg" width="480" alt="dynamic margin" />

+#### 2. Discussion on video
+First I tested the `project_video.mp4`, while most of the time my algorithm can detect the

+#### 3. performance
+project_video.mp4, 1261 frames, 140 seconds -> 9 frames per second.